I remember those dark nights and even darker waves.

 My skin was always so cold, but hers was so very warm and alive.

 Nikki always wondered why I came to her house to sit by the sea at night.
-I couldn’t bear to leave her and I could stand to be away from it.
+I couldn’t bear to leave her and I couldn’t stand to be away from it either.

 When the moon became full and the tide was pulled, the call was at its strongest.